-A course designed to give the student teacher first-hand experience in the school situation through observation/teaching in accredited schools of the surrounding areas.
+A course designed to give the student teacher first-hand experience in the school situation through observation/teaching in accredited schools of the surrounding areas (within 50 mile radius of SNU).
 Prerequisite: Senior standing and admission to the Professional Semester.
 (Liability insurance included in 'Professional Semester' fee).